So you have some goals to better your health and fitness do ya?

 Fitness is my passion and it is so rewarding being able to say that I get to help people get in the best shape of their lives and feel good about themselves, that is why I do what I do. #FitnessFanatic

 You can search the web for fat loss tips all day and you will find all different things:

 “Never eat carbs for the rest of your life!”

 “Fat is bad and will make you fat!”

 “You can eat Mcdonald’s as long as you don’t eat the bread!”

 Everyone’s body works differently and one diet or food plan may work well for one person and not so well for others.

-Someone who is already 100 pounds overweight and is trying to lose weight is going to be eating a different diet, and especially different amounts of food, then somebody who is trying to lose an extra 5 pounds to expose their abs more fully.
+Someone who is already 100 pounds overweight and is trying to lose weight is going to be eating a different diet, and especially different amounts of food, than somebody who is trying to lose an extra 5 pounds to expose their abs more clearly.

 There is no one diet or plan that works for everybody and there is not necessarily a wrong or right approach to reaching your fat loss goals.

 All that matters is that you find what works for you and stick to it consistently.